A LEXINGTON LANDMARK Est. 1868

 First established in 1868, the original Lexington Livery was the city’s largest stable for horses and carriages riding in and out of town.
-With train tracks that once used to run behind the Livery on Vine Street, deliveries would be made to the stable as well.
-Sometime later, the building was converted into Shumaker’s Art Supply Store which served Lexington for over 60 years.
-The last business to frequent the building before the venue was Heritage Antiques.
-The antique store owner meticulously restored the original brick and rafters to what we see today also while uncovering a piece of Lexington history.
+Supplies to the stables would be delivered on trains that ran on the track that ran behind the Livery on Vine Street.
+Years later, the building was converted into Shumaker’s Art Supply Store which served Lexington for over 60 years.
+The last business to utilize the building before the Livery was Heritage Antiques.
+The owner meticulously restored the building, uncovering the original brick and rafters as we see them today.

-Repurposed in 2013, the Livery now acts as Lexington’s premier event space in a prime downtown location.
-Modern updates blend with historic rustic details to give a unique, one of a kind venue, right in the heart of Lexington.
-With 7,200 sqft, the space is both rustic and elegant.
+The Livery is now Lexington’s premier event space in a prime downtown location.
+Remodeled in 2013, modern updates blend with historic rustic details to create a one-of-a-kind venue right in the heart of Lexington.
+The interior is 7,200 square feet divided into front and back sections.
 The Livery evokes the passions of the local horse community and the refined qualities of an upscale, urban setting.

 download more information

 Bradley Quinn Nolan, Nina & Wes, Jessica Lynn Hatton, emlythms photo, Katelyn V. Photography & Aesthetiica